albar965/littlenavmap-manual/src/en/OPTIONS.rst

 **Most options are self-explaining and tooltips contain more detailed explanations if applicable.**

-You can immediately check the effect of your changes on the map display by moving the dialog ``Options`` to the side and pressing ``Apply``.

 The button ``Restore Defaults`` restores only the options of this dialog back to default.
 Other settings like map display, table views or dock